tonycoco/heroku-buildpack-ember-cli/README.md

 ### Caching

-The Ember CLI buildpack caches your npm and bower dependencies be default.
+The Ember CLI buildpack caches your npm and bower dependencies by default.
 This is similar to the [Heroku Buildpack for Node.js](https://github.com/heroku/heroku-buildpack-nodejs).
 This makes typical deployments much faster.
 Note that dependencies like [`components/ember#canary`](http://www.ember-cli.com/#using-canary-build-instead-of-release) will not be updated on each deploy.

 To [purge the cache](https://github.com/heroku/heroku-repo#purge_cache) and reinstall all dependencies, run: